sfepy/sfepy/doc/users_guide.rst

 -------

-This section describes the time-stepping, linear, nonlinear, eigenvalue and optimization and solvers available in *SfePy*.
+This section describes the time-stepping, linear, nonlinear, eigenvalue and optimization solvers available in *SfePy*.
 There are many internal and external solvers in the :ref:`sfepy_solvers` that can be called using a uniform interface.

 Time-stepping solvers